Search results for

 nubia Z20 triple camera and dual flashes close up42

 Android proper and most OEMs include a flashlight function natively.
 Generally, the option is in the Quick Settings menu.
 All you need to do is swipe down, find, and engage it.
 Some devices like the LG V10 and V20 let you do this without turning your screen on.
-In any case, we always recommend giving the stock option a fair shake before introducing potentially unnecessary third-party options.
+We recommend giving the stock option a fair shake before introducing potentially unnecessary third-party options.
 Many OEMs also include widgets for their flashlight functions as well.